DavidBanksNZ/dom-utility/README.md

 # DOM Utility

+Built as a learning experiment but feel free to use it!

 A custom DOM utility for a browser environment.
 Provides methods which will be familiar to users of jQuery.

 This is the code accompanying my series of blog posts on building your own DOM utility: